Learning how to play the instrument is a long process, especially difficult-to-learn instrumental music like a guitar.

 Additionally, its glossy touch also makes your stage performance more attractive.

-As a result of innovative cutting-edge acoustic analysis technology that the Yamaha R&D Division has developed, the ability to generate the sound of the Yamaha FS800 is both strong and loud, particularly, low and mid-range.
+As a result of innovative cutting-edge acoustic analysis technology that the Yamaha R&D Division has developed, the ability to generate the sound of this guitar is both strong and loud, particularly, low and mid-range.

 We tried making a comparison between the FS800 and FG800, and then we recognize the difference not much.